pkhanna88/market-prediction/README.md

 # S&P500 Prediction
 The goal of this project was to build a daily fund allocation model that predicts S&P500 excess returns and assigns a leverage value within [0, 2] for each trading day while being bounded by a 120% volatility constraint.
-It tests whether repeatable predictive edges exist within noisy market data, and it optimizes for a Sharpe Ratio-like metric which penalizes excess volatility or strategies that fail to outperform the market return.
+It tests whether repeatable predictive edges exist within noisy market data, and it optimizes for a Sharpe Ratio-like metric which penalizes excess volatility and strategies that fail to outperform the market return.

 <br>